 Seniors are living longer.
 The top five health crises facing seniors affecting this demographic should be a call to action.
 In the next twenty years our nation’s most populous demographic will be seniors (people age 65 and over).
 This age group is expected to reach the 77 million mark by 2040.
 Seniors aged 80 and older are expected to triple, reaching a total of 31 million by 2050.
 People in their 90s and 100s are expected to quadruple from 2 million to 8 million in the same time frame.

 Although advancements in science and technology seem to be allowing us to live longer, that is only half the story.
 Eighty percent of older adults will have to face these health crises in some manner.
-While seniors may be living longer, they are spending those extra years contending with soreness and discomfort.
+While seniors may be living longer, they are spending those extra years contending with soreness and pain.

 Seniors and their families have good reason to be concerned.
 Understanding each of the top five health crises individually can be a step towards their prevention and management.